ibrhalil/galactus-theme/README.md

 ## Installation

-1. Search for galactus Theme in Extensions option in VS Code sidebar
+1. Search for Galactus Theme in Extensions option in VS Code sidebar
 2. Click on Install to add the theme to your VS Code setup
 3. Open the Command Palette and select Preferences: Color Theme.
 This will list down all the themes you've installed.
 4. Select the galactus theme to activate it.

 ## Credits

-galactus is a modified version of [galactus](https://marketplace.visualstudio.com/items?itemName=apvarun.celestial) Theme by [Varun A P](https://marketplace.visualstudio.com/publishers/apvarun).
+galactus is a modified version of [galactus](https://marketplace.visualstudio.com/items?itemName=oloier.jwrdark) Theme by [oloier](https://marketplace.visualstudio.com/publishers/oloier).

 ## License